Khalistan movement: Late 1980s

 In 1986, when the insurgency was at its peak, the Golden Temple was again occupied by militants belonging to the All India Sikh Students Federation and Damdami Taksal.
 The militants called an assembly (Sarbat Khalsa) and, on 26 January, they passed a resolution (gurmattā) in favour of the creation of Khalistan.
-However, only the Shiromani Gurdwara Parbandhak Committee (SGPC) had the authority to appoint the jathedar, the supreme religio-temporal seat of the Sikhs.
-The militants thus dissolved the SGPC and appointed their own jathedar, who turned out to refuse their bidding as well.
+However, only the Shiromani Gurdwara Parbandhak Committee (SGPC) had the authority to appoint the jathedar—the supreme religio-temporal seat of the Sikhs.
+The militants thus dissolved the SGPC and appointed their own jathedar, who also refused their bidding.
 Militant leader Gurbachan Singh Manochahal thereby appointed himself by force.

 On 29 April 1986, an assembly of separatist Sikhs at the Akal Takht made a declaration of an independent state of Khalistan, and a number of rebel militant groups in favour of Khalistan subsequently waged a major insurgency against the Government of India.
 A decade of violence and conflict in Punjab would follow before a return to normality in the region.
-This period of insurgency saw clashes of Sikh militants with the police, as well as with the Nirankaris, a mystical Sikh sect who are less conservative in their aims to reform Sikhism.
+This period of insurgency saw clashes of Sikh militants with the police, as well as with the Nirankaris, a mystical Sikh sect less conservative in its aims to reform Sikhism.

-The Khalistani militant activities manifested in the form of several attacks, such as the 1987 massacre of 32 Hindu bus passengers near Lalru, and the 1991 killing of 80 train passengers in Ludhiana.
-Such activities continued on into the 1990s as the perpetrators of the 1984 riots remained unpunished, while many Sikhs also felt that they were being discriminated against and that their religious rights were being suppressed.
+The Khalistani militant activities manifested in the form of several attacks, such as the 1987 Lalru bus massacre near Lalru and the 1991 Punjab killings in Ludhiana.
+Such activities continued into the 1990s as the perpetrators of the 1984 riots remained uncaught; many Sikhs also felt that they were being discriminated against and that their religious rights were being suppressed.

-In the parliamentary elections of 1989, Sikh separatist representatives were victorious in 10 of Punjab's 13 national seats and had the most popular support.
-The Congress cancelled those elections and instead hosted a Khaki election.
+In the 1989 parliamentary elections, Sikh separatist representatives won 10 of Punjab's 13 national seats and had the most popular support.
+The Indian National Congress cancelled those elections and instead hosted a Khaki election.
 The separatists boycotted the poll.
 The voter turnout was 24%.
 The Congress won this election and used it to further its anti-separatist campaign.
-Most of the separatist leadership was wiped out and the moderates were suppressed by end of 1993.
+Most of the separatist leadership was wiped out, and the moderates were suppressed by the end of 1993.